mitzsuyi/gsd-auth-service/README.md

 docker run --name some-mongo -p 27017:27017 -d mongo
 ```

+### How to test
+  1) configure environment.js for test with a mongodb url
+  2) npm test -- all should pass!

 ### Authentication
 A request will be authenticated if it contains an `x-access-token` header with a valid jwt access token issued by the login or signup endpoints.
 Access tokens are valid for 10 minutes (feel free to change this during development).